 First and foremost, there’s color.
 In the past, many OEMs had distinct color highlights that served as something of a signature that helped identify the manufacturer at a glance.
 For example, Zotac cards had bright yellow, MSI cards had a lot of vibrant red, and Gigabyte cards had orange – this varied from series to series, of course.

 And speaking of which, there’s the backplate.
-A few years ago, they were usually reserved for the more premium models, but in 2020, it’s not uncommon to find them even in budget graphics cards such as the GTX 1650 Super.
+A few years ago, they were usually reserved for the premium models, but in 2023, it’s not rare to find them even in budget graphics cards such as the GTX 1650 Super.

-As you can tell from the article, most of the GTX 1660 Super models that we’ve listed come with a backplate, so what purpose does it serve?
+As you can conclude from the article, most of the GTX 1660 Supermodels that we’ve listed come with a backplate, so what purpose does it serve?

-Well, truth be told, the backplate is mostly an aesthetic addition, as it gives the card a much sleeker and more premium appearance.
+Well, the backplate is mostly an aesthetic addition, as it gives the card a much sleeker and more premium appearance.
 However, it also prevents the PCB from bending and makes it easier to get dust off the back of the card, which is convenient.

-Something that differs from model to model is the number of connectors that the card comes with, and we’ve touched upon this when going over some of the cards listed in the article.
+Something that differs from model to model is the number of connectors that the card comes with, and we’ve touched upon this when going over some of the cards listed in this article.